naufalazim/naufalazim/README.md

 - 🌱 Developing system for learn and fun.

-- 👯 Interest in software system.
+-👾 Interest in software development and cyber-security.

-- 👯 More to backend system.
+- 📦 More focus on backend system.

-- 📫 How to reach me **naufal.azim@outlook.com**
+- 📫 Email me: **naufal.azim@outlook.com**

-- ⚡ Fun fact **I love to travel and go to cafe very often.**
+- ⚡ Fun fact **I love to travel and reading.**

 ## 🚀 Languages and Tools: